How much do click-in timber batten ceilings and walls cost?

 WOCA wood oil is a special water-based composition of oil components ensuring that the product is water-dilutable and friendly to the environment.
 WOCA makes timber extremely water repellent and is a non – yellowing oil.
 This natural option enhances the natural colour and grain of the wood without changing the colour.
 You will find the timber looks untreated.

-Enviro Clear is a water based LVOC product for interior use only.
-It is a film forming, non-yellowing coating which is easy to clean and requires minimal maintenance.
-Timber is sanded, and factory coated prior delivery with Enviro Clear providing a premium smooth furniture grade finish for interiors.
+Enviro Clear is a water-based LVOC product for interior use only.
+It is a film-forming, non-yellowing coating which is easy to clean and requires minimal maintenance.
+Timber is sanded, and factory coated prior to delivery with Enviro Clear providing a premium smooth furniture grade finish for interiors.

 Enviro Clear is a great option for high traffic areas which require an easy to clean surface such as cafes, bars, and health environments.
 It is also used where a premium interior finish is required.
 Enviro Clear will increase the cost compared to the Natural Oil and WOCA Wood Oil coatings.

 Fireshield TIMBERCLEAR 1FR is a clear timber intumescent coating that is used to achieve a Group 1 and 2 fire rating to internal timber surfaces.
-Fireshield is used in areas which require group 1 or 2 fire rating.
+Fireshield is used in areas that require a group 1 or 2 fire rating.
 It is the most expensive coating Mortlock offers.